juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are only Java libraries.
 Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is private with a fifteen-day trial [2, 3].
 Only Healenium and TestRigor mention to be using of Artificial Intelligence.

 **Method.** We evaluated all libraries using the following test procedure: user opens a web form, enters a value in an input field, presses a button to submit the form, and confirms that the value is displayed in a label.
-The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (figures 1 and 2).
+The test procedure was executed against the combination of locators specified in Table 1 (test cases) using the website implementation listed in Table 2 (figures 1 and 2) and proposed by TestRigor and Chernyshova [3, 4, 5].

 The test procedure was implemented for DotNet using Selenium/nUnit combo and for Java using Maven/TestNg/Selenium.
-The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version [2, 3].
+The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version.

 Table 1.
 Test cases.